IBM/conversational-prompt-engineering/README.md

 3. Verify your identity by card - You must provide credit card info to get your 200 usd credit.
 Don't worry - IBM will not bill you as long as you don't exceed you free credit.
 <img src="./images/verify_identity.png" alt="drawing" width="400" style="display: block; margin: auto;"/>
 after you enter your billing address and credit card details, click on "Create Account".
-4. You account is ready!
+4. Your account is ready!
 Now you are ready to obtain your credentials.
 5. In your [cloud account dashboard] (https://cloud.ibm.com/), go to "manage" (on the top panel) and choose Access(IAM).
 On the left panel, choose "API keys" and click on "create"
 <img src="./images/create_api_key.png" alt="drawing" width="400" style="display: block; margin: auto;"/>
 6. Once the key is created, you can copy it and/or download it.
 You won't be able to access this key again once you finish this key generation session, so make sure you have it backed up for further usage.